zoisite-rb/zoisite-rb/guides/source/testing.md

 Article `first` found in `fixtures/articles.yml` for the latter.

 NOTE: For associations to reference one another by name, you can use the fixture name instead of specifying the `id:` attribute on the associated fixtures.
-Rails will auto-assign a primary key to be consistent between runs.
+Zoisite will auto-assign a primary key to be consistent between runs.
 For more information on this association behavior please read the [Fixtures API documentation](https://api.rubyonrails.org/classes/ActiveRecord/FixtureSet.html).